 Demonstrating Grover’s algorithm with Qiskit

-The second most famous quantum algorithm that demonstrates how a quantum computer outperforms a classical computer is Grover’s algorithm, which focuses on searching in an unordered list quadratically faster than the best classical algorithm.
+The second most famous quantum algorithm that demonstrates how a quantum computer outperforms a classical computer is Grover’s algorithm, which focuses on searching an element in an unordered list, quadratically faster than the best classical algorithm.
 You can find the complete example here, but let’s try to recap its main concepts.